To be eligible as an Exempt (experienced) candidate, an applicant must:

 - Three examples of police investigations conducted, impaired driving, break and enter, etc. The three examples should deal with a range of investigations (i.e. not all impaired driving)

 NOTE: Members serving on a B.C.
-Municipal police force (who were trained at the Justice Institute of British Columbia), or members of the RCMP who have spent a minimum of two years serving in BC, are not required to write the exemption exam.
+Municipal police force (who were trained at the Justice Institute of British Columbia), or members of the RCMP who have spent a minimum of two years serving in BC (within the last year), are not required to write the exemption exam.

 This exam is two hours in length, multiple choice in nature, straightforward, with little emphasis on memorization.
 The exemption exam can be written at the Central Saanich Police Service or at the experienced candidate’s home department under the supervision of a sponsor.

 Some pension plans may be transferable to the BC Superannuation plan.

 - Submit cover letter and resume.
 Please demonstrate how you meet our minimum requirements and why you would like to serve with the Central Saanich Police Service.
 Please provide your complete address, with postal code, and your valid email address.

 - Complete P.O.P.A.T – Physical Test.
 Applicants may contact the Pacific Institute for Sports Excellence (PISE) directly to register.

 - Complete and submit application – Recruit Application and Lifestyle Questionnaire.
 If you are invited to continue to this stage of the process you will be supplied with the application to complete and submit in a sealed envelope to the Recruiting Sergeant.